 Tax Benefits of Louisiana's START Plan

 Louisiana is one of a few states that does offer some extra tax advantages on 529s.
-Louisiana residents who contribute on behalf of multiple children are entitled to multiple deductions, up to the limit of $2,400 per child, and those funds may be used for any accredited college or university (in or out-of-state) or state-approved proprietary (private career institutes) schools in Louisiana.
+Louisiana residents who contribute on behalf of multiple children are entitled to multiple state tax deductions, up to the limit of $2,400 per child, provided that those funds are contributed and used for any accredited college or university (in or out-of-state) or state-approved proprietary (private career institutes) schools in Louisiana.
 Louisiana also has a separate program for K-12 savings called the START K-12 program.

-Couples filing jointly may each claim the deduction separately, effectively doubling the amount joint taxpayers can contribute and still receive the deduction.
-For example, if a married couple has three children, each parent may deduct contributions of up to $2,400 per child, for a possible total deduction of $14,400 (3 children x $2,400 maximum deduction x 2 parents).
+In Louisiana, couples filing jointly may each claim the deduction separately, effectively doubling the amount that joint taxpayers can contribute and still receive the deduction.
+For example, if a married couple has three children, each parent may deduct contributions of up to $2,400 per child, for a possible total deduction of $14,400 (three children x $2,400 [maximum deduction] x two parents).

 The Louisiana START 529 savings plan deduction is an "above the line" income adjustment, meaning residents can claim it even if they do not itemize their other deductions and opt for the standard deduction.
 Residents can claim the Louisiana START 529 tax deduction on Schedule E (using Code 09E) of their Louisiana Form IT-540.